-Hypotheses are tested using data from the Cambridge Study in Delinquent Development (CSDD), a prospective longitudinal study of the development of offending behavior among 411 males from South London who were born around 1953.
-First set up in the early 1960’s, when the boys were aged 8 to 9, the primary aim was to study the development of offending and antisocial behaviour.
-Since 1961-62, the males have been studied at frequent intervals using a multi-informant approach (self-, parent-, teacher-, and peer-reports).
+Hypotheses are tested using data from the CSDD on the criminal behavior of 411 males from South London who were born in approximately 1953.
+First set up in the early 1960s when the boys were aged 8 to 9, the primary aim was to study the development of offending and antisocial behavior.
+Since 1961–62, the males were studied at frequent intervals using a multi-informant approach (self-, parent-, teacher-, and peer-reports).
 Information has been obtained on individual, family, school, and social characteristics.
 Additionally, conviction and medical records have been studied (Farrington, Piquero, & Jennings, 2013).
-Between 2004 and 2007, the biological children of the original study males were followed up, leading to interviews with 551 children (84.4% of those who were eligible) (Farrington, Ttofi, Crago, & Coid, 2015).
+Between 2004 and 2007, the biological children of the males who participated in the original study were followed up on, leading to interviews with 551 children (84.4% of those eligible) (Farrington, Ttofi, Crago, & Coid, 2015).

-The first step of the statistical analysis was to investigate the strength of the relationships between medical reports on physical and mental health for males and their females partners and their self-reported data (physical and mental) health data.
-Forward stepwise, Logistic regression analyses will use to investigate which variables were independently predictive in multivariate models, using forward stepwise entry to avoid any potential multicollinearity.
+The first step of the statistical analysis is to investigate the strength of the relationships between the medical reports on the physical and mental health of the males and their female partners and their self-reported physical and mental health data.
+Logistic regression analyses will be used to investigate which variables were independently predictive in multivariate models, using forward stepwise entry to avoid potential multicollinearity.

-Based on the merged datasets, the aim is to investigate:
+Using the merged datasets, the investigation will:

-a) investigate convergence/divergence between self-reported and medically-reported data for males and their female partners.
+Investigate the convergence/divergence between the self-reported and medically-reported data for the generation 2 males and their female partners.

-b) compare gender differences (G2 males versus partners) in the extent of convergence/ divergence between self-reported and medically-reported data.
-In other words, who conceals the most, the males of the females?
+Compare gender differences between G2 males and their partners regarding the convergence/ divergence between self-reported and medically-reported data, i.e., who conceals the most, the males or the females?
 How can potential gender differences be explained?

-c) Based on comparing the two sources of health reports (i.e. self-reported and GP-reported), investigate whether the most antisocial females have a tendency to conceal their health history compared to the least antisocial counterparts.
+Investigate whether the most antisocial females have a greater tendency to conceal their health history than their least antisocial counterparts based on a comparison of the two sources of health reports (i.e., self-reported and GP-reported).

-To explore childhood experiences (include; abuse and neglect) of Generation 2 males, and their effect on the propensity of adult victims of violence and perpetration of crime in general.
+Explore the childhood experiences, including abuse and neglect, of generation 2 males and their effect on both the propensity of being adult victims of violence and perpetrating crime in general.

-e) A final aim is to investigate which of the two sources (i.e. self-reported or GP-reported) of health data are most predictive of Generation 3 children’s (physical and mental) health.
+Investigate whether self-reported or GP-reported health data are most predictive of generation 3’s physical and mental health.